 I find it more than a little ironic and moronic that we live in a country where it is legal to buy a hunting license and shoot a deer's head off, but you can't adjust its neck.

 But enough of my feeble attempt at levity.
 I'm not that funny.
 And animal chiropractic is a serious business.
 People want their horses and dogs adjusted.
 But the same insane bureaucratic mentality that made it illegal for a chiropractor to treat a Medicare patient for free also made it illegal for me to teach horse and dog owners how to adjust their own animals.
 I'm thankful there are still a handful of states where I can teach and where the moon doesn't grace the sky night AND day.

 Several years ago I had some fun with a self important veterinary board president.
 The only thing I did was add to his credentials at the very end.
 He didn't like it and he tried to use it against me at a board meeting.
 What follows is what I wrote: Note: His name and state were changed.

 Dr. Salvatore Q..Granger is the recipient of the Excellence in Veterinary Medicine Service award, the Governors Volunteer Service award, and the Louisana Veterinary Society humanitarian of the year award.
 Dr. Granger is on several state veterinary committees, chairman of the Louisiana Professional Society for distinguished practitioners, and received the highest honors in educational excellence for his work at University of Virginia.
-Dr. Granger was also awarded the distinguished General Mills award for single-handedly wolfing down a half a box of Cinnamon Toast Crunch in less than nine minutes.
+To his credit, Dr. Granger worked his way through school by being the Guinea Pig for Preparations A through G. Dr. Granger was also awarded the distinguished General Mills award for single-handedly wolfing down a half a box of Cinnamon Toast Crunch in less than nine minutes.